dchansen06/music-player/README.md

 ```$ make all```

+Use the client and server programs as you would expect, as this is not finalized the runtime instructions are not yet stable, please review the source code for further instructions (sorry).

 ## To-Do
 * Basic GUI functionality
+* Better comments (sorry)
 * Better documentation
 * Divide into more discrete functions and classes
 * Setup a testing suite